ElkonLab/scAPA/scAPA_vignette.md

     ## 5 SRR6129050_AAACGGGTCATTTGGG-1           ES -40.309965  -8.694377
     ## 6 SRR6129050_AAACGGGTCCTCATTA-1           ES -41.710761  -4.112366

-The first column is the cell barcodes as it appears in the peak count matrix.
+The first column is the cell barcodes (and sample) as it appears in the peak count matrix.
 The second is their assigned cell clusters.
 Other columns, such as the tsne coordinates, are optional.

 -   A data.frame with the sequence downstream the 3' edge of each peak: